Stade de Gerland: 2003 FIFA Confederations Cup

 The stadium was one of the venues of the 2003 FIFA Confederations Cup, and held the following matches:

 On 26 June 2003, Cameroon faced Colombia in the semi-final, held here.
 In the 72nd minute of the match Marc-Vivien Foé collapsed in the centre circle with no other players near him.
 After attempts to resuscitate him on the pitch, he was stretchered off the field, where he received mouth-to-mouth resuscitation and oxygen.
 Medics spent 45 minutes attempting to restart his heart, and although he was still alive upon arrival at the stadium's medical centre, he died shortly afterwards.
 A first autopsy did not determine an exact cause of death, but a second autopsy concluded that Foé's death was heart-related as it discovered evidence of hypertrophic cardiomyopathy, a hereditary condition known to increase the risk of sudden death during physical exercise.

 2007 Rugby World Cup

-The stadium hosted three pool matches in the 2007 Rugby World Cup: Australia vs Japan, Argentina vs Georgia and New Zealand vs Portugal.
+The stadium was one of the venues of the 2007 Rugby World Cup, and held the following matches:

-Rugby League

-The stadium's first World Cup match was in 1954, when Great Britain beat Australia.

-Stade de Gerland played host to the 1972 Rugby League World Cup Final between Great Britain and Australia.
-The French public seemed uninterested in a final that did not involve the French team, as only 4,231 spectators turned up.
-The game will always be remembered by the British for their captain Clive Sullivan's wonderful long distance try, and by the Australians for perhaps "The greatest try never scored", later shown on TV to be legitimately scored by Australian fullback Graeme Langlands, but disallowed by French referee Georges Jameau who believed him to be offside (TV footage indicated Langlands had been approximately one metre behind halfback Dennis Ward as he put up his kick).
-Lions hooker Mike Stephenson scored the 73rd-minute try that helped Great Britain level the scores and secure the World Cup.
-Had Aussie winger Ray Branighan succeeded with a 79th-minute penalty, or Bob Fulton landed one of three drop goal attempts in the last five minutes, the cup could easily have gone to Australia.
-But for the first time in the competition's history the scores were level at full time.
-An additional twenty minutes extra time was played, but no further score resulted, and Great Britain were awarded the cup by virtue of a better W-L record and due to having defeated Australia earlier in the tournament.